AndreyAD1/telemetry-adapter/telemetry-adapter/README.md

 #### How would you deploy your application in a real world scenario?
 Kubernetes autoscaling workloads or an AWS autoscaling group in a private subnet.
-Connections with an elastic database cluster.
+Connections with a scalable database cluster.

 #### What kind of testing, deployment stages or quality gates you would build to ensure a safe production deployment?
 Pre-build stage:
-- static analysis, type checkers.
+- static analysis, type checkers;
-- unit tests.
+- unit tests;
 - "grey-box" tests that check database interactions.

 Component tests:
-- configuration tests.
+- configuration tests;
-- component tests verifying conversions from SQS responses to event messages.
+- component tests verifying conversions from SQS responses to event messages;
 - component integration tests, checking contracts between a device, an adapter, and consumers.

 Testing environment that mimics a production environment:
-- system functional tests from test devices to telemetry consumers.
+- system functional tests from test devices to telemetry consumers;
-- performance tests, checking the expected payload.
+- performance tests, checking the expected payload;
 - security tests.